Cutaneous Melanoma, or Melanoma of the Skin

 Known as a dysplastic nevus, in early stages SSM may look like a freckle that is spreading sideways on the skin.
 Over time the pigmentation could darken or lighten, the area may itch, or the lesion could grow and develop increasingly irregular borders.

 SSM can progress rapidly, so if you see a lesion or mole that you suspect could be melanoma, have it checked out by a dermatologist immediately.
+Check out our pictures of melanoma for additional examples.

 The 4-by-8-mm, pink-tan lesion with irregular borders at the upper left (arrow) is a dysplastic nevus.
 Arising from it is an invasive malignant melanoma, with its characteristic blue-black color, notched border, and distorted surface.
 The gray area at the lower left represents tumor regression.